JoshuaSimpson/personal-readme/README.md

 - I'm much more effective at 11am than I am at 9am - always feel free to ask questions but early mornings... patience is key 🙏

 - I hold very tightly to the mantra of 'work is your job, not your life'.
 This covers a lot of things, but most importantly for me covers potential burnout, as well as separation of work and life.
-Naturally whilst I preach it, I sometimes fail at practicing it, so _please_ let me know if that's the case
+Naturally whilst I preach it, I sometimes fail at practicing it 😅

 - Always feel free to grab me ad-hoc for a chat or a question or feedback, but putting something in my calendar / something structured tends to yield better results 📈